Durgesh2601/ib-coursework-evaluation/README.md

 ## Challenges Faced

 - **Next.js 14**:
   - This was my first time creating an application in Next.js 14.
-I encountered challenges related to routing, the new app directory structure.
+I encountered challenges related to routing and the new app directory structure.
   - Overcame these challenges by thoroughly going through the [Next.js documentation](https://nextjs.org/docs) and experimenting with different setups.

 - **Responsive Design**:
   - Ensuring that the application was fully responsive across all screen sizes required careful consideration of the layout, particularly with the sidebar and image placement.

 - **State Management**: